Trigus42/alpine-qbittorrentvpn/README.md

 # Build it yourself
 &NewLine;
 You can use the `Dockerfile` with all architectures and versions of qBT that are listed [here](https://github.com/userdocs/qbittorrent-nox-static/releases).
-`Dockerfile.compile` should work for all architectures.
-Release tags can be found [here](https://github.com/qbittorrent/qBittorrent/tags).

 If you don't specify any tags, the latest release version will be used.